 What Can I Do to Prepare My Teen for International Missions?

 Apart from just spouting scary statistics, you do need to prepare your kid.
-Ignorance is not bliss- it’s just ignorance.
+Ignorance of risks is not bliss- it’s just ignorance.
 On this last mission trip to Honduras in 2022, I felt a lot better after meeting the group and seeing the quality of people going.
 One person’s bad choices can put everyone else’s safety at risk.
 The weakest links need to be cut.

 Make sure everyone understands the true purpose of the trip.
 This is not a travel adventure to see the world or to make a documentary or to learn how “the other half” lives.
 You should be going because God led you and not because you think it will be fun.
 When you keep that in perspective, all your nice stuff can stay at home.
 Minimize the risk.

 - Talk them through passports and airport security if they’ve never flown internationally.

 - Watch safety videos on how to avoid a kidnapping – drop to the ground and hold on to the attackers legs.

 - Look up statistics of the country, language, native peoples, special foods, and customs.

 - Learn about the currency and discuss exchange rates.
 How can they more easily remember how much it’s worth?

 - Show them how to carry their bags over their chests instead of their back.

 - Help them come up with safe places to hide money and discuss the need to put it in several different places.